 A reconstruction of the north-Iranian Saka or Scythians in battle.

-continue »has been the home of iranic nomad tribes for millenniums.
+The Central-Asian steppe has been the home of iranic nomad tribes for millenniums.
 The earliest mention of the iranic Scythians is in Assyrian records dating to the reign of Sargon II (prior to 713 B.C.E.).
 The Scythians were diverse groups of militaristic Iranic pastoralists and their language belongs to the Iranian group (Eastern Iranian language family).
-The current province of “Sistan” in today’s Iran is historically known as “Sakestan” which means "The land of Saks" (Birthplace of the Scythians).
+The current province of Sistan in today’s Iran is historically known as Sakestan which means The land of Saks (Birthplace of the Scythians).

 Nomadic and sedentary (Imperial) Iranic Peoples in 6th century B.C.E.

-Parthian Elite Cavalry (247 B.C.E. – 224 C.E.)
+Parthian Elite Cataphracts known as the Ashkanian Savaran (247 B.C.E. – 224 C.E.)

-Azadokht Shahbanu was the Queen of the Persian Sassanid Empire and the wise wife of Shapour the Great who established , a major center of higher learning.
+Azadokht Shahbanu was the Queen of the Persian Sassanid Empire and the wise wife of Shapur the Great, they established Jondi Shahpur university, a major center of higher learning.
 Azadokht was not a military woman but she was very skilled with her sword.
-Persia were constantly in war with the Roman Empire for many centuries and the Roman army had never seen women soldiers in war fighting so bravely and brutally next to male soldiers and valiantly defending their homeland until the last drop of blood was shed...
+Persia were constantly in war with the Roman Empire for many centuries and the Roman army had never seen women soldiers in war fighting so bravely and brutally next to male soldiers and valiantly defending the empire.
 During the Sassanid dynasty many of the Persian soldiers captured by Romans were women who were fighting along with the men.
 Rome was a brutal empire with her economy based on slavery, POWs and built on blood.

 The Persian exotic dancing traditions has still survived to the present day of Iran and the most beautiful women in Persia are devoted to the profession of dancing; the transparency of their shift, which is the only covering they use to conceal their persons, the exquisite symmetry of their forms, their apparent agitation, and the licentiousness of their verses, are so many incentives to a passion which requires more philosophy than the Persians possess to restrain.
 In the 1950’s and 60’s, Persian classical dance began a revival but the decline in the monarchy in 1979 was paralleled by a decline in the support and status of dancers.
 Classical Persian dance today continues to evolve in private, combining strength, flexibility, musicality, and art, into what could be considered the epitome of classical Persian dance.